sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 **Solution**
 ++++++++++

-We need to ensure that Fire Insights endpoint being used for postback url has the same availability zone as ec2 instance on which Fire Insights is running.
+We need to ensure that Sparkflows endpoint being used for postback url has the same availability zone as ec2 instance on which Sparkflows is running.
 Otherwise it will show empty response when running the healthcheck as above

 .. figure:: ../_assets/operating/operations/end_2.PNG
    :alt: operations